microsoft/InclusivenessAnalyzer/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

 ## How to file issues and get help

-This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+This project uses GitHub Issues to track bugs, questions and feature requests.

+> :warning: Please **search the existing issues** before filing new issues to avoid duplicates.

+For new issues, file your bug, question or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+## Issue process

+### categories

+Issues will have a tag corresponding to their categories:
+* `bug :lady_beetle:`
+* `feature request :lab_coat:`

+No tag indicates that the issue is a question.

+### follow-up

+To facilitate follow up issues will be assigned additional tags:

+* `needs attention author :envelope:`:

+  When the author needs to pay attention to the issue (further feedback or question).

+  This tag will automaticaly be set when the project team replies to an issue.

+  This can be skipped by adding `/info` to the project team reply.

+* `no recent activity :zzz:`:

+  The issue wasn't active for 7 days.

+* `duplicate :boom:`:

+  for issues where a duplicate has been found.

+  The duplicate tag can be added by including `/duplicate #<issue id>` reply.

+### house keeping

+* Issues with `no-recent-activity` and `needs-attention-author` will be closed after 14 days.

+* Duplicates will be closed after 7 days

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this project is limited to the resources listed above.